 5-8 April 2004

 APPROVE DISAPPROVE OTHER

 12-15 April 2004

 APPROVE DISAPPROVE OTHER

-FION: Hold the Minister of Defenego on 12-15 April 2004. se Conference at the Hotel Del
+TON: Hold the Minister of Defenergy on 12-15 April 2004. ise Conference at the Hotel Del

 APPROVE DISAPPROVE OTHER

-FION: Hold the Minister of Defer tonio on 27-30 April 2004. nse Conference at the Marriotts on
+ION: Hold the Minister of Defention on 27-30 April 2004. nse Conference at the Marriotts on

 APPROVE DISAPPROVE OTHER

-RECOMMENDAT at the following loca ase Conference in Washington, DC

-Renaissance, 5-8 Ap oril 2003
+Renaissance, 5-8 Ap APPROVE Mayflower, 12-15 A DISAPPROVE OTHER

 APPROVE DISAPPROVE OTHER

-Mayflower, 12-15 A pril 2003

-APPROVE DISAPPROVE OTHER

 COORDINATION: None

 Attachments: As Stated

-DASD Stability Operations Prepared by: Heather Panitz, SO/LIC Stability Operations,
+M Sep 4, 200 M DASD S tability Operations r Panitz, SO/LIC Stability Operat